postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 * If a captured user is already on your organization's team, nothing changes for them.
 * If a captured user isn't a part of any team:
     * All existing user sessions are revoked.
-    * The next time the user logs in, they will be prompted to join your organization's team via SSO.
+    * The next time the user logs in, they will be prompted to join your organization's team using SSO.
-    * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.
+    * When the user authenticates into your organization's team using SSO, their existing data will be available in their personal workspace.
 * If a captured user is a part of an existing free or paid team:
     * They're removed from their existing team and the data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
-    * The next time the user logs in, they will be prompted to join your organization's team via SSO.
+    * The next time the user logs in, they will be prompted to join your organization's team using SSO.
-    * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.
+    * When the user authenticates into your organization's team using SSO, their existing data will be available in their personal workspace.
 * If a captured user is the last admin of an existing free team:
     * They're removed from the team and the remaining members are assigned the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 The data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
-    * The next time the user logs in, they will be prompted to join your organization's team via SSO.
+    * The next time the user logs in, they will be prompted to join your organization's team using SSO.
-    * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.
+    * When the user authenticates into your organization's team using SSO, their existing data will be available in their personal workspace.
 * If a captured user is the last admin of an existing paid team:
     * Postman support will contact your Team Admins to discuss how to approach this prior to verifying the domain you've added to your team.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to leave their existing team.
     * They will need to contact [Postman support](https://www.postman.com/support/) to assign the Admin role to another team member and remove them from the team.
 The data that solely belongs to them and hasn't been shared will be moved with them.
-    * Once they have been removed from their previous team, they can authenticate via SSO and join your organization's team.
+    * Once they have been removed from their previous team, they can authenticate using SSO and join your organization's team.
 Their existing data will be available in their personal workspace.

 ### Can a Team Admin view the list of user accounts that will be captured before enabling domain capture?